Coton de Tulear History/Origin

 The Coton de Tulear‘s coat is one of its most distinguishing features.
 It is long, soft, and thick, boasting a fluffy, cotton ball like texture.
 By adulthood, the coat typically reaches about four inches in length.
 While the primary color is white, it may have slight shadings of light gray or red-roan (a blend of white and fawn hairs) on the ears.
 Puppies are born either completely white or with spots of yellow, brown, rust, or black on their heads, ears, and occasionally their bodies.
 As they grow, these spots fade, leaving behind color variations ranging from light to medium champagne or gray.

-The Coton de Tulear exhibits some gender differences between males and females.
+The Coton de Tulear is one of the dog breeds that exhibits some gender differences between males and females.
 Males tend to be slightly larger, standing between 10 to 12.5 inches at the shoulder and weighing 9 to 13 pounds.
 In contrast, females are generally smaller, ranging from 8.5 to 11 inches in height and weighing 8 to 11 pounds.

 Additionally, female Cotons may display more dominant and independent behavior compared to their male counterparts, who are often described as being more affectionate and playful.
 These distinctions can influence their personalities and interactions within the household.